duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 ## Network Topology

-**Network Topology**

-In this environment the ELK server is monitoring the vulnerable and taregeted machines while an during an attack.
+In this environment the ELK server is monitoring the vulnerable and taregeted machines while an as they are being attacked.
 ![image](LINKTOIMAAGEINGITHUBREPOSITORY)

-BLAH BLAH BLAH STUFF AND THINGS
 ---
 ## Offensive Security